 I remember my first apartment without roommates.
-It was 3 railroad rooms in Jersey, about 30 minutes from Manhattan by car, shorter by train.
-I called it my Mary Tyler Moore apartment.
-I was independent, and on my own.
-I was focused on my writing, my career, my friends.
+I had three railroad rooms in Jersey, about 30 minutes from Manhattan by car, shorter by train.
+I called it my "Mary Tyler Moore" apartment.
+I was independent and on my own.
+I was focused on my writing, my career, and my friends.
 Even my hobbies and interests were primary focal points.
 I dated often.
 But I knew I wasn't ready for a relationship.
 I was nowhere near the point in my life to compromise.
 I was not a willing partner.
 I was not a team player.
 I was just me back then.
 And it was a vital and important time in my development.
 I learned a lot about myself.
 I became who I am.

 I'm the first to tell anyone, you can't skate in doubles until you can skate on your own.
 I think it's important to become you, the person.
 I don't see how you can become you, the partner until you have mastered being you on your own.